Traditional Chinese Medicine

 The quality of herbs is very important to me, so I have done thorough research to find the highest quality herbs available.
 I choose organic, pesticide-free herbs whenever available.
 All of the herbs I prescribe have been tested to be free of heavy metals and contaminants.

 Food is Medicine

 In Chinese Medicine food is considered the first medicine used to treat illness and recover health.
 I work with my patients by offering food suggestions according to their Chinese medicine constitution and diagnosis in order to to restore health and balance.
 Read more about my approach of Food is Medicine.

-In my practice, I encourage patients towards healthier ways of living including restorative exercise, joyful movement, mindfulness and meditation.
+In my practice, I encourage patients to practice healthy self-care which may include restorative exercise, joyful movement, mindfulness, meditation and rest.
 These suggestions are individualized based on the patient’s needs.
-As your partner in health, I will share resources to help you on your path.
+As your partner in health, I will share resources and referrals to help you on your path.